-EDIBLE FOOD SCIENCE ACTIVITIES FOR KIDS!
+FOOD ACTIVITIES FOR PRESCHOOL TO ELEMENTARY

-EDIBLE SCIENCE FOR KIDS?
+EDIBLE SCIENCE FOR KIDS

 Can you do science you can eat?
+You bet!

 Is it hard?
+Nope!

 What do you need to get started?

-TRY THESE FOOD SCIENCE ACTIVITIES
+TRY THESE FUN FOOD ACTIVITIES

-Click on each link below to see supplies, set up, and process information as well as quick science behind the activity information.
-Also, grab our free mini-pack which shares the science process in a fun and digestible way for young kids as well as a journal page you can pair with each activity for the older kiddos.
+Also, grab our free food activities mini-pack below which shares the science process in a fun and digestible way for young kids, as well as a journal page you can pair with each activity for the older kiddos.

 These are science activities for kids that work well with many age groups from preschool to elementary and beyond.
 Our activities have also been readily used with special needs groups in high school and young adult programs!
 More or less adult supervision depends on your kids’ abilities!